-It is important that you are aware that you will receive a small dose of radiation as part of your Nuclear Medicine diagnostic procedure.
-The dose given to you is as per the guidelines provided by national regulations and is set to the level needed for effective diagnosis or treatment.
-We aim to keep your dose as low as possible, without compromising the diagnostic quality of your images.
+It is important that you are aware that there will be a small dose of radiation as part of your Nuclear Medicine diagnostic procedure.
+The dose is set (by national regulations) to the level needed for effective diagnosis or treatment.
+We aim to keep the dose as low as possible, without compromising the diagnostic quality of the images.